davelab6/pangrams/metagrams.md

 # Metagrams

-From the `Typo-L` Type Design mailing linst, 17 February 2002 (via [Microsoft Typography](https://www.microsoft.com/typography/links/news.aspx?NID=2454))
+_From Hrant H Papazian to the Typo-L Type Design mailing list, 17 February 2002 (via [Microsoft Typography](https://www.microsoft.com/typography/links/news.aspx?NID=2454))_

 In evaluating a font, it would be nice to have a good test phrase.